Contributing guidelines

 - The benchmarks

-- The syntaxic coloration plugins
+- The syntax coloration plugins

 - A documentation tool for ArkScript code